MatthewPalmer9/animated-navbar/README.md

 There is currently no scripting on this application.

 ## Testing Documentation
-There is currently no testing on this application
+There is currently no testing on this application.

 ## Making Contributions
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.